 - Book an event

-Training lasts for 12 months and is delivered via a mix of face-to-face and online learning.
-It includes two contact days a month at your chosen course location.
+Training – Training is delivered over 15 months via a mix of face-to-face and online learning.
 The modules are:

-Introduction to the course, meeting the team, technical appraisal case study, introduction to law, introduction to valuation and systems overview
+Introduction to the course, meeting the team, systems overview

-This training day examines a range of topics surrounding the requirement of surveyors to conduct inspections in an effective and professional manner
+This module examines a range of topics surrounding the requirement of surveyors to conduct inspections in an effective and professional manner

 This module looks at service systems and what can go wrong.
 It covers inspection and testing of service systems, electrical systems, heating services, plumbing and drainage

-This module concentrates on identifying appropriate energy improvement measures and renewable technologies (not as dictated by RdSAP conventions)
+This module concentrates on identifying developments in sustainability using the ‘three pillar’ framework, appropriate energy improvement measures and renewable technologies (not as dictated by RdSAP conventions)

-Preparation for the assessment process, how to present evidence and overview of the online portfolio system
+Separated into two sessions - this is the preparation needed for the assessment process, how to present evidence for your qualification and overview of how to use the online e-portfolio system

-Once the training is complete, you will then produce a portfolio of evidence for assessment.
-This will include 10 condition reports and valuations so that you can demonstrate your technical knowledge, as well as written tasks to assess your business and interpersonal skills.
-It is through this assessment stage that you demonstrate that you have the skills and knowledge to be a residential surveyor and gain direct entry into RICS.
+You will need to complete a portfolio for assessment.
+This includes 10 condition reports and valuations so that you can demonstrate your technical knowledge, as well as written tasks to assess your business and interpersonal skills.
+It is through this assessment stage that you demonstrate that you have the skills and knowledge to be a residential surveyor and gain direct entry into RICS and apply to CABE.
 After this there are 2 multiple-choice external examinations.

 How long does it take?

-The training is delivered by leading surveying practitioners, including Phil Parnham, Larry Russen, Chris Rispin and Alan Appleby from BlueBox Partners – many of whom deliver training for RICS and have written much of the industry guidance and text books that are used on the Diploma.
+The training is delivered by leading surveying practitioners, including Phil Parnham, Larry Russen, Chris Rispin and Alan Appleby – many of whom deliver training for RICS and have written much of the industry guidance and text books that are used on the Diploma.

 How much study do I need to undertake?